okto-hq/okto-sdk-docs-new/README.md

 ## Credits

-This website is built using [Fumadocs](https://fumadocs.vercel.app/), a modern docs generator.
+This documentation site is built using [Fumadocs](https://fumadocs.vercel.app/), a modern docs generator.